zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-assemblyunloadstarted-method.md

 ## <a name="parameters"></a>Parameter
  `assemblyId`
- [in] Identifiziert die Assembly, die entladen wird.
+ [in] Identifies the assembly that is being unloaded.

 ## <a name="remarks"></a>Hinweise
- Der Wert des `assemblyId` gilt nicht für eine informationsanforderung nach der `AssemblyUnloadStarted` Methodenrückgabe – Dies ist der Profiler letzte Gelegenheit zum Abrufen von Informationen zu dieser Assembly.
+ The value of `assemblyId` is not valid for an information request after the `AssemblyUnloadStarted` method returns — this is the profiler's last chance to get information about this assembly.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h